+H29-A: If citizens have to deal with a charismatic head of state their capacity to control the head of state is lower, which makes it easier for politicians to use their network power and reach a successful exchange relationship of corruption with the head of state, thus the level of political corruption is higher.

-H34: If politicians are charismatic, politicians will receive more legitimacy from citizens, and the level of corruption will be higher.
+H30-0: If politicians are charismatic, politicians will receive more legitimacy from citizens, and the level of political corruption will be higher.

+H30-A; If citizens have to deal with charismatic politicians their capacity to control political actors is lower, which makes it easier for politicians to use their network power and reach a successful exchange relationship of corruption with the one or more actors, thus the level of political corruption is higher.

 The Homo- versus Heterogeneous Society Hypothesis

 One of the important cultural factors discussed in corruption literature as an explanation for corruption is the difference between homo- and heterogeneous societies.
 Scholars argue that highly fragmentized, heterogeneous communities are likely to be more corrupt than homogeneous societies.
-This is argued because societies torn by ethnic fragmentized divisions leads to bureaucrats who allocate resources towards beneficiaries of their own ethnicity.
-To again relate this to small business entrepreneurs, such bureaucrats part of one ethnic group will make procedures easier to entrepreneurs of their own ethnic group or which promote this ethnic group.
+This is argued because societies torn by ethnic fragmentized divisions lead to bureaucrats who allocate resources towards beneficiaries of their own ethnicity.
+To again relate this to small business entrepreneurs, bureaucrats which are part of a specific ethnic group will make procedures easier to entrepreneurs of their own ethnic group or which promote this ethnic group.
 Such favoritism leads to corruptive behavior (Glaeser & Saks, 2006, p.
 1056; Mauro, 1995, p.
 693).
 Research shows that the heterogenic preferences across ethnic groups could be linked to the amount and type of public good the city supplies.
 The results show that shares of spending on productive public goods are inversely related to the city’s ethnic fragmentation, and thus, the heterogeneity of society (Cerqueti et al., 2009, p.
 1).